RedAngel121/NytePack/README.md

 TODO:

     Mod Changes:
-        PERMANENTLY DISABLE WANDERING TRADER
-        Philip's Ruins - Remove MiniBoss Ruins
-        Create Possible Issues
+        JUST PERMANENTLY DISABLE WANDERING TRADER FOREVER PLEASE Philip's Ruins - Find out impoact on start times and most likely remove MiniBoss Ruins oir something Create Mod Possible Issues:
         - Mechanical Drill, makes things too easy, slow down or disable ore drilling?
-        - Hose Pulley makes the nether an infinite lava source Adjust Scaling Health Mod
+        - Hose Pulley makes the nether an infinite lava source Adjust Scaling Health Mod:
         - Distance instead of time
         - Set max health limits "higher"
         - Disable all drops
         - Set Health From XP to amount of XP points instead of +1 heart every 10 levels
         - Use https://github.com/SilentChaos512/ScalingHealth/wiki/Making-a-datapack
-        Create Deco - investigate and possibly Disable "coin stacks" to prevent confusion Investigate steam and rails for stuff we dont want (phantom rails/bogies?)
+        Create Deco - investigate and possibly disable "coin stacks" to prevent possible confusion Investigate steam and rails for stuff we dont want (phantom rails/bogies?)
         Investigate Glassential functional glass blocks
         Investigate secret rooms
-        Blood Magic Sigil of Air and (something about a meteor that dev is concerned about) Disable IE Wooden Storage Crate and Wooden Barrel Use Oil and settings provided by Immersive Petroleum Adjust Sophisticated Storage settings
-        Gateways to Eternity
+        Blood Magic Sigil of Air and (something about a meteor that dev is concerned about?)
+        Disable KeepInv for IE Wooden Storage Crate / Wooden Barrel Use Oil and settings provided by Immersive Petroleum and no pnumaticraft Adjust Sophisticated Storage settings or disable some upgrades Gateways to Eternity
         - Add an absolute metric ton of gateways cause thats going to be fun
         - Could have integration with lightmans for special purchases (Tickets for Heart Canisters?)
         Baubley Heart Canisters
         - Heart cans need to be added to purchasable items from server vending machines (red = 1 / yellow = 2 / green = 4 / blue = 8)
-        Loot: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"
+        Sparky's Loot Box: 1/1000 chance of a stick named "Fred's Other Cousin" / 1/10000 chance of spawning a blaze rod named "Fred's Cousin" / 1/100000 chance of spawning a pufferfish named "Fred"

     Config Changes:
         Agricraft - Test if mutated crops hold stats after gowing without crop sticks and replanting and replanting and replanting